myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 Introduction to the step.
 What are we going to do and why are we doing it?

-First we will need to add the official X2Go software repository to our list of packages.
+First we will need to add the official X2Go software repository to our list of packages.  [apt-get ](https://help.ubuntu.com/community/AptGet)  [ppa](https://help.ubuntu.com/community/Repositories/CommandLine#Adding_Launchpad_PPA_Repositories)s

 Next...